Jenovesan/Guilds/README.md

           // Inform

-          // Send guild announcement
+          // Inform guild
           guild.sendAnnouncement(Messages.get(Plugin.GUILDS).get("guild announcements.description set", guild.describe(gPlayer), description));

-          // Inform
+          // Inform player
           gPlayer.sendSuccessMsg(Messages.get(Plugin.GUILDS).get("commands.desc.success", description));
       }
     }

-### Guild claims were mapped to a 3d array for a low-memory, pre-filled, instant-access, and asyncable claiming system
+### Guild claims were mapped to a 2d array for a low-memory, pre-filled, and instant-access land claiming system
-Similar plugins utilize a hashmap system for mapping guild plugins, so this plugin using a 3d array makes this plugin much faster since getting the guild at a location is called very frequently.
+Similar plugins utilize a hashmap system for land claims, so this plugin using a 2d array makes it more performant since accessing the guild at a location is called frequently.

     public class Board extends Coll<GuildChunk>{
         ...